 |Stock Advisor 50% Discount||Read the Motley Fool Test & Review|

 4. Try the LST Beat the Market System

-The Liberated Stock Trader Beat the Market Screener seeks to select stocks that have a significant chance of beating the S&P500 returns.
+20 years in the making, my personal creation, the Liberated Stock Trader Beat the Market Screener, seeks to select stocks that have a significant chance of beating the S&P500 returns.
 The screener uses growth in free cash flow and explosive EPS growth.
 Combining this with Joel Greenblatt’s ROC and Earnings Yield formulas, the “Magic Formula,” we have a selection of stocks that beat the market 5 of the last 7 years.

 |8 Year Performance||S&P500 % Gain Jan 1st to Dec 31st||LST Beat the Market Screener % Gain||Result|